 We represent clients in nearly every state and territory and are currently speaking with new clients in-person (COVID-19 restrictions allowing), over the phone or by video link such as Zoom or Skype.

-Your first appointment is free** of charge and there is no obligation to carry on with a civil claim if you don’t want to.
+We offer an obligation free initial appointment and there is no obligation to carry on with a civil claim if you don’t want to.
 If you’d like Slater and Gordon to represent you, we act on a ‘no win, no fee*’ basis, meaning there is no financial burden on you while we investigate and conduct your claim.

 The contents of this blog post are considered accurate as at the date of publication.
 However the applicable laws may be subject to change, thereby affecting the accuracy of the article.
 The information contained in this blog post is of a general nature only and is not specific to anyone’s personal circumstances.
 Please seek legal advice before acting on any of the information contained in this post.